Assisting in Clinical Foot Care

 Many of the elderly suffer from chronic conditions and illnesses.
 These conditions require special care of the patient’s feet to prevent infections and to prevent or interrupt the track toward amputation and death.
 The MA trained through this program can provide this preventive care.

 Ulcers on the feet and legs of med-surg patients can progress from no symptoms to needing acute wound care in as little as 48 hours.
 These patients benefit from training in the prevention and care of ulcers on the feet and legs.

 Long Term Care Facility Foot Care

-MAs, CNAs and others in this setting must know foot care for performance of daily inspection and care of these patients to prevent progression to the need for acute care.
+MAs, CNAs and others in this setting must know foot care protocols.
+Performance of daily inspection and care of these patients to prevent progression to the need for acute care.
 Good foot care can reduce suffering and potential morbidity of these patients.

 Podiatry Offices and Diabetic Foot Care Clinics

 Only 17,000 podiatrists provide foot care to the burgeoning population of diabetics and elderly in the US.
-Foot care-trained Assistants can lighten the load for podiatrists and physicians by assisting in med-surg care and increasing patient treatment numbers in the offices/clinics.
+Foot care-trained Assistants can lighten the load for podiatrists and physicians.
+Assisting in med-surg care and increasing patient treatment numbers in the offices/clinics benefits everyone.

 Submit your review

 This is a great program I think all assistants in the medical field should be required to take.
 We can avoid so many wounds from happening if assistants knew how to properly check the feet.